minoa-lang/reference/src/type-system/types/function-pointer-types.md

 The can be created via coercion from functions and non-capturing closures with a matching signature.

 If a function is marked `unsafe`, it is able to be assgined from both safe and unsafe functions, and must be called from an unsafe context.
-To assign a pointer with a specific ABI, the function needs to be marked as an `extern` function with a matching ABI.
+To assign a pointer with a specific ABI, the function needs to be marked as an `extern` function with a matching ABI, which is provided in parentheses, this is the only location where the calling convention is defined like this..
 If not marked with a ABI, it will default to the `"C"` ABI.

 Parameters may contain one or more names, but for the purposes of a function pointer these names are ignored, but are instead useful for documentation.